aknrcs/NLU_RASA_CHATBOT/rasa_zomato_bot/Readme.txt

 Modified the example rasa restaurant bot to run for our zomato example.
 I got it to work.

+Note: actions.py file would require the zomato key.
+Please set it to your personal key and then run the bot.

 You need to use 'make' to train nlu and core.

 Commands to run